Dave Shoji: In film

 Dave Shoji's role in the first few years of women's athletics at the University of Hawaii is chronicled in the documentary film Rise of the Wahine, directed by Dean Kaneshiro.
 Dave was hired by UH's first female Athletic Director Dr. Donnis Thompson shortly after the passing of Title IX.

 NCAA representation

 On November 1, 2005, NCAA named an NCAA Division I Women's Volleyball 25th Anniversary Team.
 The team featured Middle Blocker Deitre Collins and Coach Dave Shoji as head coach, of seven total honorees.
 Tonya "Teee" Williams had also been further named to the 1980s NCAA all-Decade team for accolades.

+Personal life

+Shoji and his wife, the former Mary Tennefos, reside in Manoa.
+They have three children, Cobey, Kawika and Erik.
+Cobey is marrie to Coleman Hutzler.

+Shoji's brother, Tom, was a collegiate women's volleyball coach for 35 years with stops at New Mexico State, Indiana, CSU Pueblo and Williamette.
+Shoji's niece, Malia, is currently the head women's volleyball at UNLV.